 Even though everyone says “Oh, they’re just a mutt.” you know you have the best dog in the world.
-Let’s face it; you are a tad curious about just what breeds co-mingled, to come up with your unique canine companion.
+But let’s face it; you are a tad curious about just what breeds co-mingled, to come up with your unique canine companion.

-Some breeds such as Australian Shepherds and Pembroke Welsh Corgis are born with nubby, little flaps of fatty tissue, where their tail should be happily waving.
+Some breeds such as Australian Shepherds and Pembroke Welsh Corgis are born with nubby, little flaps of fatty tissue, where the dog tail should be happily waving.

-Some behaviorists even believe how a dog wags their tail from left to right or vice-verse indicates their familiarity to what they are meeting or greeting.
+Some behaviorists even believe how a dog wags their tail from left to right or vice-verse indicates their familiarity to who they are meeting or greeting.
 Left to right, means a stranger.
 Right to left, means they recognize you.

 Is your dog’s tail low set, whip shaped with a slight curve?
 They could be Whippet, Wolfhound or Ibizan Hound.

-A high set tail, sort of a natural extension of your mutt’s body, could be a hint to a Scent Hound ancestry.
+A high set tail, sort of a natural extension of your mutt’s body, could be a hint to a scent hound ancestry.
 Perhaps your dog has a touch of Beagle, Fox Hound or even Airedale.